022-Agamsingh/medbridge/README.md

 ## 🌟 Acknowledgements

-- Thanks to the developers and contributors of MongoDB, Express.js, React.js, Node.js, Stripe, and Razorpay for their fantastic tools and libraries.
+- Thanks to the developers and contributors of MongoDB, Express.js, React.js and Node.js, for their fantastic tools and libraries.

 ---